TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 - `.modifiers()`
 - `.taxes()`

-Removing IDs:\
+**Removing IDs:**\
 You can clear all your IDs by calling `.clearIds()`

 There is not a way presently to remove just one id.
+There is a feature request for this: see Issue #85